dlewis-n26/learn-you-a-kotlin/README.md

 Suggested progress

-* Part 1: class syntax and data classes
+* Part 1: Class syntax and data classes
   * Presenter
     * note that this an immutable value class with a public final field
     * convert to Kotlin